 A likelihood of confusion survey assesses whether a “reasonably prudent” consumer would be confused by the use of similar marks on competing products.
 If a substantial number of respondents believe that the two marks are related or affiliated in some way, then there is strong evidence of potential confusion.

 Rhonda Harper is routinely retained to formulate expert surveys, conduct rebuttal critiques, or construct rebuttal surveys to show the potential difference in results with properly designed and executed surveys.

 Rhonda Harper has extensive experience and a deep understanding of survey design, sampling, question construction, data analysis, and methodological pitfalls that introduce bias or systematic error.
 Harper also provides guidance on how to approach the opposing expert’s deposition.

 About Rhonda Harper LLC – Expert Witness

-Rhonda Harper has nearly 14 years of experience conducting surveys to measure likelihood of confusion in trademark and trade dress infringement matters.
+Rhonda Harper has 14 years of experience conducting surveys to measure likelihood of confusion in trademark and trade dress infringement matters.
 Her surveys have been submitted and accepted as evidence in litigation matters involving a broad range of products and services.